-What is Dual Diagnosis & Who We Serve
+What is Dual Diagnosis and Who Do We Serve?

 A dual diagnosis is co-existing substance misuse/addictive behaviour(s), alongside a mental health issue(s).